fr0st-iwnl/xremap-tools/README.md

 touch ~/.config/xremap/config.yml
 ```

-For more information on configuring xremap, visit the official [xremap GitHub repository](https://github.com/xremap/xremap).
+For more information on **configuring xremap**, visit the official [xremap GitHub repository](https://github.com/xremap/xremap?tab=readme-ov-file#configuration).
 You can also find my configuration file in the config folder of this repository.

 ## How to Locate Your Keyboard